syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-action.md

 ## Adding an action to the bookmarks

-Essential PDF provides you support to add the various action to the bookmarks.
+Essential PDF provides support to add the various actions to the [Bookmarks](https://help.syncfusion.com/file-formats/pdf/working-with-bookmarks).
 The code snippet below shows how to add an URI action to bookmark.

 {% tabs %}
 {% highlight c# %}